-This credit card is perfect for students who excel academically, because it offers a bonus to those who make good grades.
+This credit card is perfect for students who excel academically because it offers a bonus to those who make good grades.
 It’s also best for those who won’t mind doing a little work to maximize their rewards.
-The highest-earning rewards categories rotate each quarter and require activation, so students have to be willing to keep up with the schedule to get the most value.
+The highest-earning rewards categories rotate each quarter and require activation, so students must be willing to keep up with the schedule to get the most value.

 Extra rewards for good grades